shubhamashish33/Voter-Managment-System/README.md

 # Voting-Management-System

-We have used Java Applet Programming along with Derby Database for the following project
+We have used Java Applet Programming along with Derby Database for the following project.
+You can use any database of your choice.

 ## Installation